Longitudinal conductivity at integer quantum Hall transitions: Results

 where the scalar $s_{l,ij}$ is the $ij$-th element of the matrix $S_l$, appearing in the energy dispersion relation \eqref{eqn:conical} of the two eigenvalues $\Lambda_{\pm}$, near the Fermi energy $\mu$ around the Fermi point $\omega_l$. \end{theorem}

-Thus, the value of the longitudinal conductivity $\sigma_{jj}$ only depends on the shape of each conical intersection of the Bloch bands at the Fermi level.
-Observe that these ones are are not necessarily symmetric with respect the canonical axes $k_1, k_2$ (see also Remark \ref{rem:assum}\ref{rem:2}).

-Moreover, let us observe that if for every Fermi point $\omega_l$ with $1\leq l\leq n$ the (real and invertible) matrix $S_l$ is orthogonal, up to the renormalization constant ${\abs{\det S}}^{-1/2}$, then each of the conical intersection contributes of $\frac{1}{16}$ to the quantized value of $\sigma_{jj}=\frac{n}{16}$.
-This is the case for the Haldane model on the critical curve and for graphene (see Remark \ref{rem:assum}\ref{rem:3}).
+Thus, the value of the longitudinal conductivity $\sigma_{jj}$ only depends on the shape of the conical intersection of the Bloch bands at the Fermi level.
+As our result shows, non-universality arises when the conical intersections are anisotropic.
+Moreover, observe that if for every Fermi point $\omega_l$ with $1\leq l\leq n$ the (real and invertible) matrix $S_l$ is orthogonal, up to the renormalization constant ${\abs{\det S}}^{-1/2}$, then each of the conical intersection contributes of $\frac{1}{16}$ to the quantized value of $\sigma_{jj}=\frac{n}{16}$.
 This is proven by the following elementary result, whose proof is postponed to Appendix \ref{sec:aux}.

 \begin{lemma} Let $S$ be a $2\times 2$ real invertible matrix.
 Then we have that

 if and only if $s_{11}^2 + s_{21}^2 = s_{12}^2 + s_{22}^2$ and $(s_{11},s_{21})\cdot(s_{12}, s_{22})=0$, namely $S{\abs{\det S}}^{-1/2}$ is an orthogonal matrix. \end{lemma}